agnescameron/gatsby-test-i3/src/index/_datasets/low_carbon_knowledge.md

 ---
-layout: default
 api_or_bulk_downloads: Bulk
 citation: 'Hötte, Pichler, Lafond (2021): "The rise of science in low-carbon energy technologies", RSER.
 DOI: 10.1016/j.rser.2020.110654'
 code: Included in the bulk download
+contributors:
+- Hötte K
+- Lafond F
-contributors: Hötte K, Lafond F, Pichler A
+- Pichler A
 cost: None
 description: 'This data publication offers updated data about low-carbon energy technology (LCET) patents and citations links to the scientific literature.
 Compared to a previous